ISP Throttling: How Do You Know If You’re Being Throttled?

 - Xfinity

-If you want to avoid data limits completely, choose high-speed internet service from Spectrum, Frontier, or RCN4 if they are available in your area.
+If you want to fully avoid data limits, choose a high-speed ISP like Spectrum, Frontier, or RCN3 if they are in your area.

 Other Reasons Your Internet Is Slow

-- You’re using the web during peak hours, otherwise known as network congestion.
+- You’re using the web during peak hours.
+This can cause what’s called network congestion.

 - You need to do some browser maintenance, like a software update.

-- You have too many tabs open (our personal nightmare).
+- You have too many tabs open (our own nightmare).

-- You are performing high-bandwidth activities like video chatting, torrenting, streaming, etc.
+- You do a lot of high-bandwidth things like video calls, torrenting, streaming, etc.

 - You’re using Wi-Fi rather than Ethernet, which is generally faster.